-Since 2000, they have become one of the most popular climbing snakes and many captive breeding programs have been started.
-Research has also began which has led to more knowledge about their care and behaviors.
+Since 2000, they have become one of the most popular climbing snakes, and many captive breeding programs have been started.
+Recent research on the species has also led to more knowledge about their care and behaviors.

 We know these snakes are polymorphic.
 This means their offspring are produced in an unpredictable variety of colors and patterns.
 This diversity is one of their best traits as it produces many vibrant colors.

 Amazon Tree Boas make great beginner snakes for any keeper that wants a colorful species with an exciting personality.

 One of the reasons they are popular is also because of their ferocious appetite.

 Amazons are ambush hunters.
 Just like the Carpet Python, they have heat sensing pits that make it easy for them to detect prey.
 This skill is useful in the wild, but it can make them unusually defensive as a pet.
 It also makes them prone to striking.
 With a lot of work, these snakes can be tamed down, but many always remain defensive to some degree.